Healthy Foods To Gain Weight – Why can’t you do it?

 Allergies or Minor Intolerance

 I found out using an online blood kit that I have a minor allergy to milk.
 Who knew?
-Because of this, my body doesn’t process milk like other peoples.
+Because of this, my body doesn’t process milk like other people.

 Despite the fat, protein and carb loaded liquid it is.
-I would just get bloated and have a bad time in the bathroom later.
+I would just get bloated and have a bad time later.
 Learning about stuff like this really changes your perspective on what you should eat.

 So the first bit of advice, learn what you might be allergic to using a blood kit or something similar.